By Theresa Harding (updated 11/3/19)

 Inflammation is a totally normal bodily function.
 It is generally triggered by the immune system when it recognizes an invader or damage to tissue that must be kept under control.
 The immune system stimulates different cells and proteins—like white blood cells—to help eliminate the threat of an outside invader and repair any damaged tissue.

-Chronic (or ongoing) inflammation occurs when the immune system attacks the body’s healthy cells leading to autoimmune diseases such as rheumatoid arthritis, states of immune deficiency including Crohn’s disease or skin conditions including psoriasis.
+Chronic (or ongoing) inflammation is said to occur when the immune system attacks the body’s healthy cells leading to autoimmune diseases.
+Such diseases are rheumatoid arthritis, states of immune deficiency including Crohn’s disease or skin conditions including psoriasis.
 Underlying chronic inflammation also may play a role in heart disease, diabetes, and Alzheimer’s disease.

 Interestingly, the foods you eat can have a major effect on inflammation in your body.
 Low inflammatory foods are best.
 Some foods are notorious for promoting inflammation.
 Consider minimizing to a low inflammatory diet or cutting these out completely.

 The Anti-Inflammatory Diet is not a diet in the popular since – it is not intended as a weight-loss program (although people can and do lose weight on it), nor is the Anti-Inflammatory Diet an eating plan to stay on for a limited period of time.
 Rather, it is the way of selecting and preparing anti-inflammatory foods based on scientific knowledge of how they can help your body maintain optimum health.

 There are ways to eat anti-inflammatory food in order to reduce any chance of chronic inflammation.
 As mentioned above, there are supplements for inflammation in one way.
 But food is always the first option I recommend.

 Inflammation can occur in response to many triggers.
 Some of these you can’t do much about, such as pollution, injury or sickness.
 However, you have much more control over the foods and beverages you choose to eat and drink.